 - The Blade Length (also called Blade Exposure) is how much blade is exposed at the bottom of the blade holder.
 You want this length to match the thickness of the material for optimal cutting.
 It is controlled by rotating the top of the blade holder.
 Rotating clockwise extends the blade (longer blade length).
 Rotating counter-clockwise retracts the blade (shorter blade length). - When setting the blade length, hold the blade holder up next to the material before pressing the material to the mat, so that you can more accurately set the length to match the thickness of the material.
 For really thin materials, like vinyl and thin paper, just the very tip of the blade will be protruding from the bottom of the blade holder.
 In fact, you should just barely be able to feel it with your fingertip and not be able to see it very well, if at all. - A good way to test your blade length is to fold a piece of the material onto itself and then cut a line into the material by hand, as shown in the video linked in this section.
 Press firmly but not too hard, as more force will not determine if the blade is set to the right length.
 If the blade cannot cut through the material, you will need to extend the blade.
+If the blade cuts through the material and cuts into the next layer, you need to retract the blade.
 If the blade cuts through the material but does not cut into the layer below, you have the perfect length. - Having the blade fully extended will never result in better cutting.
 In fact, it can cause skewing, tearing of the material, damage to the blade, and damage to the mat. - When conducting a test cut, be sure to check your mat for cut lines after the test.
 You should be able to set the length to get clean cuts but with only fine lines or no lines in the mat.
 If you do see deep cut lines in your mat, retract the blade length by turning the top of the blade holder ~1⁄4 of a turn counterclockwise.
 You do not need to remove the blade holder from the Zing Orbit.
 Repeat your test cut.

-Set the Blade Height Above the Material
+2.01.6 Set the Blade Height Above the Material